vordimous/zilla-docs/src/get-started/quickstart/simple.md

 :::

+### Run Zilla

-### Run the Zilla docker image as a daemon with the `zilla.yaml` file volume mounted
+Run the Zilla docker image as a daemon with the `zilla.yaml` file volume mounted

 ::: code-tabs#yaml